 If you’re shopping for a solar energy system, one of your first questions is probably, “how much will it cost?”
 Prices depend on the size of your system, the type of equipment you choose, and the state that you live in, but reviewing prices for a 2 kilowatt (kW) system is a great place to start for many smaller homes.
 Learn more about how much a 2 kW solar system costs, how much electricity a 2 kW system will produce, and the smartest way to shop for solar.

-How much does a 2 kW solar system cost in 2018?
+How much does a 2 kW solar system cost?

-As of January 2018, the average cost of solar in the U.S. is $3.14 per watt ($6,280 for a 2 kilowatt system).
-That means that the total 2 kW solar system cost would be $4,400 after the 30% Federal ITC discount (not factoring in any additional state rebates and incentives).
+As of January 2022, the average cost of solar in the U.S. is $2.77 per watt ($5,540 for a 2 kilowatt system).
+That means that the total 2 kW solar system cost would be $4,100 after the federal solar tax credit discount (not factoring in any additional state rebates and incentives).

 We looked at data from the EnergySage Solar Marketplace, the leading comparison-shopping platform for homeowners who are considering home solar panel systems, to find out just how much solar shoppers are paying for 2 kW solar energy systems in different states across the U.S.